-NOTE 9 - OPERATING LEASE
+NOTE 9 - OPERATING LEASE OBLIGATION

-The Academy entered into an operating lease agreement with The International School effective June 6, 2012 and the Fourth Amendment extended the lease to August 31, 2017.
-The Fifth Amendment, effective July 11, 2017, extends the lease to June 30, 2019.
+The Academy entered into an operating lease agreement with Hope United Methodist Church effective June 30, 2023, to lease its facility located at 26275 Northwestern Highway in Southfield, Michigan.
+The lease begins July 1, 2023 and ends June 30, 2024.
+The lease will be paid at twenty percent of total state aid revenue.
 The Academy is responsible for insurance, repairs and maintenance for the building.
-Rent expense related to this lease is \$135,074 for the period ended June 30, 2018.
+Rent expense related to this lease is \$269,481 for the period ended June 30, 2024.
+Effective June 30, 2024, the Academy was able to extend the lease under similar terms through June 30, 2025.